corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 title: CENM Services Command-line Interface
 ---

-# CENM Command-line Interface
+# CENM Command-line Interface Tool

 The CENM Command-line Interface (CLI) allows you to perform key CENM tasks remotely and securely.

 Once you have the required permissions to access the CENM service you require, you can use the CLI to perform tasks with the following services:

 * Identity Manager
-* Zone management
+* Zone Service
 * Network Map
-* Signing services
+* Signing Service

 ## Setting up the CENM CLI